Using the Object Gateway for .NET

 In the Management Portal, go to System Administration > Configuration > Connectivity > Object Gateways.

 The Object Gateways Page

-You can use the options on this page to view a Gateway's log of recent activity, start or stop a Gateway, and create, edit, or delete a Gateway Server definition.
+You can use the options on this page to view an Object Gateway's log of recent activity, start or stop an Object Gateway, and create, edit, or delete an Object Gateway Server definition.